tristanl2027/CS.11.06-Lab-6.1/README.md

 In this example, there are seven measurements that are larger than the previous measurement.

-Using the **inputOneTwo.txt** file, write a method called **challengeOne** that takes a parameter (the name of the input text file) and returns the answer to the following question and help Brooke avoid detection from Amboise:
+Using the **inputOneTwo.txt** file, write a method called **challengeOne** that takes a parameter (the name of the input text file) and returns the answer to the following question and help Izzy avoid detection from Zhongmou:

 How many measurements are larger than the previous measurement?